 INTRODUCTION

 The genus Listeria currently includes six species: L. monocytogenes, L. ivanovii, L. seeligeri, L. innocua, L. welshimeri, and L. grayi.
 Two of these species, L. monocytogenes and L. ivanovii, are potentially pathogenic.
 The infectious disease caused by these bacteria is known as listeriosis.
 L. monocytogenes causes serious localized and generalized infections in humans and a variety of other vertebrates, including domesticated and wild birds and mammals.
 They are widely distributed in nature, psychrotrophs present in vegetation, sewage, human and animal carrier and infect mainly warm-blooded ruminants, causing economic loss.
-The pathogens produce toxin called Listeriolysin O (LLO), responsible for the cause of disease coded by the gene hly A (Chen et al., 2017).
+The pathogens produce toxin called Listeriolysin O (LLO), coded by the gene hly A and responsible for the cause of disease (Chen et al., 2017).
 Listeriosis has emerged as the typical foodborne disease of major public health concern that predominantly affect pregnant women, neonates, elderly or immunocompromised people.
-It manifests as abortion, septicaemia, meningitis and meningoencephalitis and potentially life threatening because of the mortality rate (20 – 30 per cent) and hospitalization (91 per cent) following infection.
+It manifests as abortion, septicemia, meningitis and meningoencephalitis and potentially life threatening because of the mortality rate (20 – 30 per cent) and hospitalization (91 per cent) following infection.
 The epidemiological data on listeriosis in India available to date, are not adequate for assessing the extent of disease.
 The disease largely remains undiagnosed because of the lack of a suitable and rapid detection test (Karus et al., 2024)

 The isolated typical colonies of L. monocytogenes isolated from food products were identified by performing Gram’s staining, catalase reaction, oxidase reaction, tumbling motility at 20–25 °C, methyl red-Voges Proskauer (MR-VP) reactions, CAMP test with Staphylococcus aureus in which Listeria isolate was streaked perpendicular to a streak of S. aureus on sheep blood agar.
 Gram positive motile short rods with catalase positive and oxidase negative, MR-VP tests positive and a positive reaction that appeared as an arrow head zone of haemolysis adjacent to the place where the two streak lines come into proximity, haemolysis on sheep blood agar, nitrate reduction and fermentation of sugars (rhamnose, xylose) confirmed the presence of Listeria spp.
 (Mary and Shrinithivihahshini, 2017; Shamloo et al. 2019; Sushmita et al., 2023 and Chaithra et al., 2024).